-Women from New Hampshire, you're in luck!
-Favorable surrogacy legislation passed in 2014, excellent medical care, and proximity to Boston make New Hampshire a great place for surrogates.
+If you're looking for information about becoming a surrogate in New Hampshire, you're in luck!
+Favorable surrogacy laws, excellent medical care, and proximity to Boston make New Hampshire a great place for surrogates.

 While New Hampshire was one of the first states to enact a law that expressly supports the rights of parents to conceive a child through surrogacy, it has not always been the easiest state in which to pursue surrogacy.
 Complicated and restrictive procedures made it difficult for couples using an egg donor and often required intended parents to complete legal work in their home state.